 You have rights regardless of how much you pay for residence in a nursing home.
 Nursing homes are responsible for keeping residents safe and tending to their needs.
 Unfortunately, nursing home staff and administrators fail in their duties and injure or harm the residents.

 Nursing home abuse takes many forms, and the parties responsible should be held accountable for their actions.
 There are many types of abuse that residents can suffer other than physical.
-You must contact the South Memphis nursing home abuse attorney from Gatti, Keltner, Bienvenu & Montesi, PLC if your loved one is suffering.
+You must contact the South Memphis personal injury lawyer from Gatti, Keltner, Bienvenu & Montesi, PLC if your loved one is suffering.

 Nursing Home Abuse in South Memphis